mitinsharma/NWU-WeatherApp/README.md

 ## About
 NWU Weather Application is a web based weather application that demonstrate the implementation of weather api.
 This application is build on Laravel PHP framework.
-Laravel is accessible, powerful, and provides tools required for large, robust applications.
+Laravel is accessible, powerful, and provides the tools required for large, robust applications.
 ## Features
 - Displays location from API to web application.
 - Calculate(kelvin units to fahrenheit units) and display temperature.
-- Calculate(meter per seconds to miles per hour) and display wind speed.
+- Calculate(meter per second to miles per hour) and display wind speed.
 - Gets forecast information such as weather info, icon, description from API and displays on the webpage.

 ## How to implementation this weather API in PHP Laravel